modal-labs/quillman/README.md

 ![quillman](https://user-images.githubusercontent.com/5786378/233804923-c13627de-97db-4050-a36b-62d955db9c19.gif)

-The language model used is [Vicuna](https://github.com/lm-sys/FastChat), and we're planning on adding support for more models soon (requests and contributions welcome).
+The language model used is [Zephyr](https://arxiv.org/abs/2310.16944).
 [OpenAI Whisper](https://github.com/openai/whisper) is used for transcription, and [Metavoice Tortoise TTS](https://github.com/metavoicexyz/tortoise-tts) is used for text-to-speech.
 The entire app, including the frontend, is made to be deployed serverlessly on [Modal](http://modal.com/).

 You can find the demo live [here](https://modal-labs--quillman-web.modal.run/).